 Plagiarism refers to duplicating and copying the empirical data that is employed in the previously published work or intentional copying of others' work without proper acknowledgment.

 Full Plagiarism: Previously published content without any changes to the text, idea, and grammar is considered full plagiarism.
 It involves presenting exact text from a source as one’s own.

 Partial Plagiarism: If the content is a mixture from multiple different sources, where the author has extensively rephrased text, then it is known as partial plagiarism.

-The anti-plagiarism software is employed to check the originality of an article.
-The submitted manuscript is checked for the plagiarism before starting the review process.
-An article plagiarized more than 25% is immediately informed to the author.
+The anti-plagiarism software is employed to check the originality of an article (TURNITIN).
+The submitted manuscript is checked for plagiarism before starting the review process.
+An article plagiarized more than 20% is immediately informed to the author.
 The communication author will be contacted for an explanation.
-If the author expresses ignorance or unawareness, the Editors may allow re-submission and the authors warned as to the seriousness of plagiarism.
+If the author expresses ignorance or unawareness, the Editors may allow re-submission and the authors are warned as to the seriousness of plagiarism.
 However, the author is advised to provide proper citations for the referenced sources and resubmit the manuscript for publication without plagiarism.

 Authors submitting to the “International Journal of Zoology and Applied Biosciences” sign the author form stating, among others, that this work is original and has not previously been published in full or substantial part thereof and, that no part of the article has been plagiarized from other published material.